zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

    In the following steps, we start with an existing virtual network named ExistingRG-vnet, in the ExistingRG resource group.
 The subnet is named default.

-   Obtain the required info from the existing VNet.
+   Obtain the required info from the existing virtual network.

    ```powershell
    Login-AzAccount